African scops owl: Taxonomy

 The African scops owl was formerly regarded as the African subspecies of the European scops owl.
-It was grouped with the Arabian scops owl, Socotra scops owl, and the Annobón scops owl into Otus senegalensis; however, these species are now considered to be separate.
+It was grouped with the Arabian scops owl, Socotra scops owl, and the Annobón scops owl into O. senegalensis; however, these species are now considered to be separate.

 Description

 The African scops owl is a small owl, measuring 17 cm in length.
 It is typically greyish-brown, though sometimes pale rufous or warmer brown, and is cryptically marked with streaks and mottling.
 Its grey facial disk has a narrow black edge, and its eyes are yellow.
-It has ear-tufts, which are generally kept lowered unless the bird is disturbed.
+It has ear tufts, which are generally kept lowered unless the bird is disturbed.
 The African scops owl is around 15–17 cm in length with a wingspan of 45 cm.

 Voice

 The African scops owl gives a monotonous quivering distinctive "prrrp" at five second intervals.

 Similar species

 The migrant Eurasian scops owl is very similar to the African scops owl; while it is typically slightly larger, it may not be distinguishable in the field.